Mastering the game of Poker does not only mean having the skills, keen eye and winning confidence, it also entails talking in the language of Poker.

 When two or more players make the same hand and the pot is divided between equivalent high hands.

-An optional pre-deal bet, typically made by the player to the left of the big blind.
+An optional pre-deal play, typically made by the player to the left of the big blind.
 The straddle amount is twice the big blind (same as a legal raise).
 The straddler earns the "option" from the big blind.
 He may re-raise when the action comes around to him.
-A straddle is a cash game convention and is not usually permitted in a tournament.
+A straddle is a game convention and is not usually permitted in a tournament.

 A hand consisting of 5 cards in sequence but not in suit.